Pope Clement XI: Early life

 Giovanni Francesco Albani was born in 1649 in Urbino to the Albani family, a distinguished family of Albanian origin in central Italy.
-His mother Elena Mosca (1630-1698) was a high-standing Italian of bergamasque origin, descended from the noble Mosca family of Pesaro.
-His father Carlo Albani (1623-1684) was a patrician.
+His mother Elena Mosca (1630–1698) was a high-standing Italian of Bergamasque origin, descended from the noble Mosca family of Pesaro.
+His father Carlo Albani (1623–1684) was a patrician.
 His mother descended in part from the Staccoli family, who were patricians of Urbino, in part from the Giordani, who were nobles of Pesaro.
 The original name of the Albani was Lazzi (Laçi) which they changed to Albani in memory of their origin.
 Francesco Albani funded an expedition in Albania to locate the exact settlement of his family's origins.
 In the final report, the two most probable locations which were presented to him were Laç near Lezhë and Laç near Kukës, both in northern Albania.

 Albani was educated at the Collegio Romano in Rome from 1660 onwards.
 He became a very proficient Latinist and gained a doctorate in both canon and civil law.
 He was one of those who frequented the academy of Queen Christina of Sweden.
 He would serve as a papal prelate under Pope Alexander VIII and was appointed by Pope Innocent XII as the Referendary of the Apostolic Signatura.
 Throughout this time, he also served as the governor of Rieti, Sabina and Orvieto.

 Cardinalate

-Pope Alexander VIII elevated him to the cardinalate in 1690 despite his protests and made him the Cardinal-Deacon of Santa Maria in Aquiro but he later opted for the Diaconia of San Adriano al Forno and later, as the Cardinal-Priest, for the titulus of San Silvestro in Capite.
+Pope Alexander VIII elevated him to the cardinalate in 1690 despite his protests and made him the Cardinal-Deacon of Santa Maria in Aquiro but he later opted for the Diaconia of Sant'Adriano al Foro and later, as the Cardinal-Priest, for the titulus of San Silvestro in Capite.
 He was then ordained to the priesthood in September 1700 and celebrated his first Mass in Rome on 6 October 1700.